ncicone/The-League-of-Arbitrary-Rules/README.md

+This code is a Python script utilizing jquery and Selenium.
+It was written to support the faciliation of a FantasyPremierLeague Classic League that I hosted for the 2020/2021 season.
+Note that I have not yet coded everything.
+What I have coded is: (1) a way to scrape the FPL website to get all the league managers' team names, team ids, and manager first and last name
+                      (2) a way to automate the removal of players from the league once eliminated The code accomplishing (1) is titled- Scraping FPL for league information The code accomplishing (2) is titled- Automating eliminated players from league

+The following is info on the League I hosted
 # The-League-of-Arbitrary-Rules
 This is the code file for The League of Arbitrary Rules- a Fantasy Premier League run on fantasy.premierleague.com.
 Rules for the league: